KenLagoni/RC-Transponder/README.md

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-car-test.png)

 ## Low Power Test
-TBD (Pending hardware version 11)
+When running firmware v2.00 on harware version 12, the opperating time was 14.5hours.
+(Beacon every 10sec.
+GPS update every 10mins).

 ## Low Temperature Test
-TBD (Pending hardware version 11)
+TBD (Pending hardware version 12)

 # Software
 The Software reflects that I started out using Arduino MKRZERO and the Arduino program and then imported it to Atmel Studio.